dlee533/just-the-docs/index.md

 ## Is This Guide For You
 If you are:
-* an intermediate Python developer looking to automate development process,</li>
+* an intermediate Python developer looking to automate development process,
-* exploring functions supported by PyCharm,</li>
+* exploring functions supported by PyCharm,
-* know how to write Python's unittest framework, and </li>
+* know how to write Python's unittest framework, and
-* know the basics of version control with Git and GitHub.</li>
+* know the basics of version control with Git and GitHub.

 ## Software Versions
 This guide uses PyCharm version 2019.4.4 for Window, and Python 3.8.2.